MarcoHengstenberg/forthehorde/README.md

 # For the hooooorde
 ## This is my basic grunt setup for front end development

+First of all: Feel free to open issues, ask questions and tinker with the code to your likes.
+There is no license whatsoever I added to the game apart from the "Do whatever the f*** you want" license.

-May it be useful for each and everyone around the world.
+May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

 **Update (23.09.2014):** As I have not come around updating the repo until yesterday since my last deploy in... errr... well... long ago...
 I have to update the readme, now, as well.